 Complete spinal cord injuries, on the other hand, commonly result in tetraplegia (quadriplegia), which is paralysis below the site of the injury, or paraplegia, which is paralysis in the lower half of the body.
 As advances in medicine continue at an exponential rate, spinal cord injury victims who have sustained a complete spinal cord injury are closer to new and improved treatments every year, including advanced prosthetic devices and medication geared towards regenerating damaged nerve cells.
 However, though complete spinal cord injury treatments options are advancing, spinal cord injury victims typically require extensive ongoing care in order to prevent or treat secondary problems that can arise because of the devastating nature of these injuries.
 In addition, complete spinal cord injury victims require extensive rehabilitation in order to maintain and strengthen their muscle function in order to help the spinal cord injury victim begin to adapt to a new way of life.

-We think you should.
-Spinal cord injuries, whether incomplete or complete, can dramatically change the spinal cord injury victim’s life, as well as the lives of the victim’s loved ones.
-Aside from causing significant changes in the spinal cord victim’s physical capabilities and, in some cases, independence, spinal cord injuries can require extensive and expensive medical care.
-In fact, some spinal cord injury victims can require a lifetime of ongoing medical care.
+These injuries can dramatically impact the victim’s life, as well as the lives of the their loved ones.
+Aside from causing significant changes in the spinal injury victim’s physical capabilities and, in some cases, independence, spinal injuries can require extensive and expensive medical care.
+In fact, some spinal injury victims can require a lifetime of ongoing medical care.

 Many spine injury victims choose to simply wait and see if their symptoms subside.
 Unfortunately, waiting can create gaps in the victim’s medical care that can make it more difficult to prove that a facet joint injury (or other injury to the spine) was actually caused by a specific event.
 This dramatically increases the chances the spine injury victim will have to engage in a lawsuit in order to prove their case and obtain adequate compensation for their loss.